Watchtower Study, How to React to Injustice, Week of January 6-12, 2025, Comments and Responses.

 How can prayer help us overcome injustices?

 It helps us have peace of mind, it helps us forgive, which frees ourselves from rancor and resentment.
-We are obeying what Jesus said to pray for those who persecute us and bless those who have harmed us, if we only do good to those who treat us well, what a reward there is (Matthew 5:44-48).
+We are obeying what Jesus said to pray for those who persecute us and bless those who have harmed us, if we only do good to those who treat us well, what reward is there?

 Comments